pydio/pydio-doc-admin-guide/3_identity_management/2_sso/3_ED_binding_to_ldap.md

 - Fake `memberOf` Attribute: name of the attribute of group object which holds the member identity.
 In OpendLDAP, this value is usually `member` or `memberuid`.
 - Depending on the value of `Fake memberOf Attribute` and the schema of your LDAP, the corresponding format is usually `dn` or `uid`.

-Values of two options are usually:
+Values of these two options are usually:

 - **Fake memberOf Attribute:** `member`
 - **Fake memberOf Attribute Format:** `dn`